 All of the outstanding shares of our common stock are currently owned by Altisource.
 Accordingly, there is no current trading market for our common stock.
 We expect, however, that a limited trading market for our common stock, known as a "when-issued" trading market, will develop [] days prior to the Separation Date, and we expect that "regular way" trading of our common stock will begin on the first trading day after the Separation Date.
-We expect the AAMC common stock to be quoted on the OTCQX market tier operated by OTC Markets Group, Inc. ("OTCQX") under the symbol "AAMC."
+We expect the AAMC common stock to be listed on the [] under the symbol "[]."

-In reviewing this information statement, you should carefully consider the matters described under the caption "Risk Factors" beginning on page 11.
+In reviewing this information statement, you should carefully consider the matters described under the caption "Risk Factors" beginning on page 10.

-We are an Emerging Growth Company as defined in the Jumpstart Our Business Startups Act.
-See "Risk Factors-Risks Related to our Business in General," "Business-Emerging Growth Company Status" and "Critical Accounting Policies and Estimates-Emerging Growth d Exchange Commission nor any state or territory securities commission has approved or disapproved these securiti tion statement is truthful or complete.
-Any representation to the contrary is a criminal offense. ent does not constitute an offer to sell or the solicitation of an offer to buy any securities.
-The date of this information statement is [], 2012. a
+Neither the Securities and Exchange Commission nor any state or territory securities commission has approved or disapproved these securities or determined if this information statement is truthful or complete.
+Any representation to the contrary is a criminal offense.

+This information statement does not constitute an offer to sell or the solicitation of an offer to buy any securities.

+QUESTIONS AND ANSWERS ABOUT ALTISOURCE ASSET MANAGEMENT CORPORATION AND THE SEPARATION

+DIVIDEND POLICY

+The date of this information statement is [], 2012.

+This information statement was first mailed to Altisource shareholders on or about [], 2012.